 At the heart of our curriculum is Independence for Adulthood.
 In order to achieve this our community has identified 4 pillars:

 Building from this foundation, the picture emerging from our review of our curriculum is best summarised in the following diagram which we describe as our Curriculum Building Blocks.
-This is best viewed from base upwards and outlines how the four pillars influence core principles of delivery, the basis for our assessment framework and how this all ties in to our intended outcomes:
+This is best viewed from the base upwards and it outlines:

-We aspire to provide first hand learning experiences that allow pupils and students to build personal skills and resilience.
-Experiential and purposeful curriculum approaches allow our young people to make meaningful links with their learning that are enriched by the local context and setting:
+We aspire to provide first hand learning experiences that support children and students in building personal skills and resilience.
+Experiential and purposeful curriculum approaches allow young people to make meaningful links in their learning that are enriched by the local context and setting: